iangalvez/jcheno21.github.io/index.md

 **Update(s):** Midterm 1 will cover everything up to (but not including) functions in Lecture 6.
 After talking to people who've taken this class before, there might be a mix of
 * "What is the output" questions
-* Write some code with the following specs questions
+* "Write some code that fits the specs" questions
 * Multiple choice questions

 However, this quarter's format *may* be different.